 - Promoted to Program Coordinator to oversee hiring and training of program employees, and provide supervision to all program staff personnel.

-- Develop and maintain program database containing employee, client and contracted partner data.
+- Develop and maintain a program database containing employee, client, and contracted partner data.

 - Prepare weekly and quarterly analysis reports to track trends and identify areas for improvement.